kid1211/AlgoPrep/Joe/Behaviour.md

 ####  4.3.1. <a name='BMO'></a>BMO

 - Task: We were asked to implement a maintenance page for a bank.
-And as most banking system, the backend is pretty legacy.
+Most banking system, the backend is pretty legacy.
-- Action: As a front end developer, I read through their limited documentation and combine with my knowledge in web hosting, I was able to take over this task from our architect and finish this.
-It was using terminal plus FTP to manage the system, and there is revers proxy and load manger that needs to conffigured.
+- Action: As a front end developer, I read through their limited documentation and combine with my knowledge in web hosting, I was able to take over this task from our architect and get it done.
+It was (essentially hosting a web folder) using FTP to manage the system, and there is revers proxy and load manger that needs to configured.
 I had a full documentation listed detailer what steps needs to be taken and plan b for different situations.
-And updated their old shell script in order for this to work.
+And provided a shell script to automate some of the work.
 - Results: As far as i know, there is no issue has found and I also receive a recognition from the architect (IBM Manager's choice award, Unit and get it done)

 ####  4.3.2. <a name='Branchingstrategy'></a>Branching strategy

 - Task: I was supporting DevOps on a part time basis, I wouldn't claim to be an expert in this.(Happen to have a wide range of knowledge in web that helps.)
-I found an issue that is created by the wrong naming convention.
+I found a frequent crash that is created by the wrong naming convention.
 And unfortunately we were using a relatively lower tier BitBucket cloud.
 - Action: Created a script that identify the wrongly named branch and its owner.
 Inform the owner, and added archive tags and delete the branch after they confirm.
 Also added rules in their pre-hook script
 - Results: The build machine hasn't been getting the same problem since, and the branch names are much more manageable.